AlpacaTravel/react-map-gl-alt/README.md

 [![Coverage Status](https://coveralls.io/repos/github/AlpacaTravel/react-map-gl-alt/badge.svg?branch=master)](https://coveralls.io/github/AlpacaTravel/react-map-gl-alt?branch=master)
 ![Dependency Management](https://david-dm.org/AlpacaTravel/react-map-gl-alt.svg)

-## Objectives
+## Overview

+This project looks at improved programmatic bindings to the API, motion control, and style management (such as Redux controlled state opposed to React or style URLs).

-This library provides your React project beautiful WebGL maps.
-These maps can be used to create data visualisations and improved interactivity.
+At a basic level, this library provides your React project with beautiful WebGL maps that can be used for data visualiations and improved interactivity.

+If you plan on creating simple maps and are new to mapbox gl js, you may find simpler integrations using (react-mapbox-gl)[https://github.com/alex3165/react-mapbox-gl].
+If you require finer control of your style, API and want to leverage more of the API this project we think will help you.

 * Expose the mapbox API to your React application in a convenient way
 * Use the latest available mapbox-gl-js release without version locking (Done)